nasa/cumulus/docs/workflows/input_output.md

 #### 4. Resolve task input

 By default, the incoming payload is the payload from the previous task.
 The task can also be configured to use a portion of the payload its input message.
-For example, given a task specifies `cma.workflow_config.{task_name}.cumulus_message.input`:
+For example, given a task specifies `cma.task_config.cumulus_message.input`:

 ```yaml
     ExampleTask: